-Dr. Treyzon is a trusted provider of advanced treatments for irritable bowel syndrome (IBS), using the most advanced methods for the diagnosis of the disease as well as its long-term management so patients throughout the Cedars Sinai Medical Towers, Los Angeles, CA, area can find relief for cramping, bloating and other symptoms.
+Dr. Treyzon is a trusted provider of advanced treatments for irritable bowel syndrome (IBS), using the most advanced methods for the diagnosis of the disease as well as its long-term management so patients throughout the Cedars Sinai Medical Towers, Los Angeles and Santa Monica, CA, area can find relief for cramping, bloating and other symptoms.

 IBS is a condition that causes a wide variety of intestinal and digestive symptoms, including gas, bloating, abdominal pain or cramping, diarrhea, constipation, nausea, and mucousy stools.
 Some patients experience a need to defecate shortly after eating, others experience relief of symptoms with defecation.
 IBS is a chronic condition that requires long-term management, but IBS doesn't cause changes in the lining of the bowel, which means that IBS doesn’t cause ulcers or change your risk of colorectal cancer.

 It is not uncommon for individuals with IBS to switch from one type to another.